jordanc1989/MMM/README.md

 ## What it does

-The app uses [PyMC-Marketing](https://www.pymc-marketing.io/) to estimate a multidimensional MMM with **geometric adstock** and **logistic saturation** on paid-media spend, plus controls and seasonality.
-Inference is **NUTS** (Hamiltonian Monte Carlo), posteriors are summarised with [ArviZ](https://python.arviz.org/) / [xarray](https://docs.xarray.dev/).
+The app uses [PyMC-Marketing](https://www.pymc-marketing.io/) to estimate a multidimensional MMM with geometric adstock and logistic saturation on paid media spend, plus controls & seasonality.
+Inference is **NUTS** (Hamiltonian Monte Carlo) and posteriors are summarised with [ArviZ](https://python.arviz.org/).

 **Data:** On first run it downloads Google [Meridian](https://github.com/google/meridian)’s simulated `geo_all_channels.csv` and caches it under `data/`.
 This is synthetic multi-geo weekly data—not your production numbers—intended for demos and development.

-**Caching:** Fitted `InferenceData` is written to `data/mmm_idata.nc` (and a fingerprint file) so later launches reload the posterior instead of resampling, unless you refit or invalidate the cache.
-This saves quite a lot of time, intended for Streamlit-like behaviour.
+**Caching:** Fitted `InferenceData` is written to `data/mmm_idata.nc` (& a fingerprint file) so later launches reload the posterior instead of resampling unless you refit or invalidate the cache.
+This saves quite a lot of time, implemented for Streamlit-like behaviour.

 ## Pages